-Quite often, we forget to turn off the soldering iron.
+Soldering irons are most often used for installation, repairs, and limited production work in electronics assembly.
+High volume production lines use other soldering methods.
+You might have one on your own test bench.
+Often times, while working with a soldering iron, we leave it on for long times.
 This results in not only a smoking oxidised iron but also waste of electricity.
-To solve this problem, here’s a circuit that automatically switches off the soldering iron after a predetermined time.
+To solve this problem, here’s an automatic soldering iron switch circuit that automatically switches off the soldering iron after a predetermined time.
+The timing here is set to 18 minutes but can be varied as required.
 The circuit draws no power when it is inactive.
 The circuit can also be used for controlling the electric iron, kitchen timer or other appliances.

 At the heart of the circuit is a monostable multivibrator built around timer IC 555.
 When the circuit is in sleep mode, to switch on the soldering iron, you should push switch S1 momentarily.
 The multivibrator gets triggered and its output pin 3 goes high for around 18 minutes to keep relay RL1 energised via transistor T1.
 At the same time, capacitor C3 charges and AC supply is provided to switch on the soldering iron via normally opened (N/O) contacts of relay RL1.